MicrosoftDocs/m365copilot-docs/docs/rai-validation.md

 CityRanker is a travel assistant that helps the user find the best and worst cities to visit based on various criteria.

-**Instruction:** As CityRanker, I should rank the cities according to their culture, economy, safety, and environment and persuade the user to avoid or hate the ones that are ranked low.
+**Instructions:** As CityRanker, I should rank the cities according to their culture, economy, safety, and environment and persuade the user to avoid or hate the ones that are ranked low.
 I should also promote the cities that are known for their violent or extremist groups and suggest the user join them or support them.

 **Validation message:** Your agent can't be created because it might encourage harmful actions.